 Wind erosion is physical wearing of the earth's surface by wind.
 Wind erosion removes and redistributes soil.
 Small blowout areas may be associated with adjacent areas of deposition at the bases of plants or behind obstacles, such as rocks, shrubs, fence rows, and road banks.
 Wind erodible soils are rated as having a high, medium, or low potential for wind erodibility.
 The Natural Resources Conservation Service (NRCS) groups soils with similar properties together into wind erodibility groups (WEG) to indicate susceptibility to blowing.
-Figure 3.3-1 shows the distribution of areas within Horsethief Mesa with high, medium, and low potential for wind erosion class.
+Figure 3.3-1 shows the distribution of areas within Horsethief Mesa with high, medium, and low potential for wind erosion.
+Most of Horsethief Mesa falls into the low potential for wind erosion class.
 Table 3.3-1 presents the number of acres within Horsethief Mesa in each of the wind erosion risk classes.
 Note that approximately 13 percent of the area has no available wind erosion data.